|Ex Food & Energy-M/M||-0.1%||0.0%|

-The consumer price index (CPI) is a measure of the average price level of a fixed basket of goods and services purchased by consumers.
-Monthly changes in the CPI represent the rate of inflation.
+The Consumer Price Index (CPI) is a measure of the average price level of a fixed basket of goods and services purchased by consumers.
+Annual changes in the CPI represent the rate of inflation.

 The CPI has been in the spotlight as Japan struggled to make its way out of deflation.
 The report tracks changes in the price of a basket of goods and services that a typical Japanese household might purchase.
 The preferred measure is the year over year percent change.
 Markets will typically pay more attention to the core measure that excludes only fresh food because volatile food prices can distort overall CPI.
 A second core measure that excludes energy as well is also available.
 As the most important inflation indicator, the CPI data are closely monitored by the Bank of Japan.
 Rising consumer prices may prompt the BoJ to raise interest rates in order to manage inflation and slow economic growth.
 Higher interest rates make holding the yen more attractive to foreign investors, and this higher level of demand will place upward pressure on the value of the yen.